AmitPatel2327/CMOS-Inverter-Analysis/README.md

 <p align="center">
   Figure-10 : Propagation Delay
 </p><br>
-With reference to above diagram, we can estimate that T<sub>PLH</sub> = 0.4594 nS & T<sub>PHL</sub> = 0.3272 nS .
+With reference to above diagram, we can estimate that T<sub>PLH</sub> = 0.4594 ns & T<sub>PHL</sub> = 0.3272 ns .
 But this propagation delay depends on the input applied , which can be a clock input or input from any other inverter.
 So this delay changes, if there is any change in the input.
 Now, what happens to propagation delay if the rise and fall time of the input V<sub>in</sub> changes.

 ![Inverter Diagram](images/tplh_tphl_2.png)